If you’re curious about investing but have yet to dip your toes in the water, you’re not alone. Taking the plunge may be the hardest part.

 Great news: Investing in your future is no longer an activity reserved for the wealthy.
 You can get started easily, even without much in your pocket.

-When you’re an investor starting with a small amount, say $10 or $100, it may be a good idea to look for banks or online trading platforms that offer free accounts, no account and investment minimums, and no trading costs.
+When you’re an investor starting with a small amount, say $10 or $100, it may be a good idea to look for banks or online stock trading platforms that offer free accounts, no account and investment minimums, and no trading costs.
 SoFi Invest® is one such option.

 SoFi Invest has no minimum for investing, so you can get started as soon as you’d like.
 And, with investing, sometimes earlier is better.